5 Factors That Affect Your Warehouse Layout

 There are many aspects to consider when determining warehouse layout, and each distribution business will have to carefully weigh up often conflicting requirements.
-A careful analysis of previous sales and inventory data to assess is always the starting point, along with consideration of the requirements for receipt, storage, packing and despatch.
+A careful analysis of previous sales and inventory data to assess is always the starting point, along with consideration of the requirements for receipt, storage, packing and dispatch.

 It’s widely acknowledged that picking represents more than 50% of a warehouse’s costs, so optimising your warehouse layout so that you utilise the space in the most efficient way will reduce operating costs and drive profitability.
 Read more on the best practices for your warehouse layout here.

 To maximise your own warehouse layout speak to one of our warehouse design experts.
-Call us on 020 8819 9071 or contact us using the website contact form.